UoL-Planetary-Modelling/cesm2.13_outofbox/README.md

 `./case.build --skip-provenance-check`

 ## Submit the run
-- Create a submission script in the case directory
+- Create a submission script in the case directory:
 `vi /nobackup/$USER/cesm2/cases/CESM213_FX2000_f19_f19_mg16_arc4/submission_script.sh`
 - Press 'i' to enter insert mode and paste in the following:
 ```